autosimtrans/autosimtrans.github.io/shared.md

 Unless coming across system execution error, each participant has only one chance to submit on each task.

+##### B. Paper Submission

+Scientific and system description papers will be submitted through this [**Link**](https://www.softconf.com/acl2020/iwslt) by April 25, 2020 11.59 pm [UTC-12h].
+Paper should be formatted according to the [ACL 2020 format guidelines](http://acl2020.org/calls/papers) and be of 4 to 8 pages of content plus additional pages of references.
+Accepted papers will be published on-line in the ACL 2020 proceedings and will be presented at the conference either orally or as a poster.

+---

 ### Evaluation Metrics
 Following previous work, we evaluate simultaneous translation results based on BLEU and [AL (average lagging)](https://github.com/SimulTrans-demo/STACL).
 BLEU is the measurement for translation quality and AL  measures system delays.
 The evaluation results of all teams will be plotted on BLEU-AL two-dimensional coordinates.
 ##### BLEU